cmmid/CovidItalyNow/README.md

 # Temporal variation in transmission during the COVID-19 outbreak in Italy

+*Warning: This analysis is a work in progress.
+Breaking changes may occur and the authors cannot guarantee support.*

 **Aim:** To identify changes in the reproduction number, rate of spread, and doubling time during the course of the COVID-19 outbreak in Italy whilst accounting for potential biases due to delays in case reporting.